Phenomenal Yet Puzzling: Testing Inductive Reasoning Capabilities of Language Models with Hypothesis Refinement: LMs are phenomenal hypothesis proposers

-We compare hypothesis refinement with standard input-output (IO) prompting, self-consistency prompting~\citep[SC;][]{wang2023self}, and self-refine~\citep[SR;][]{madaan2023self}.\footnote{These cannot be directly compared with our method, as hypothesis refinement is augmented with symbolic interpreters.
-We include them as baselines as they are standard approaches used in existing studies.} SC samples multiple outputs and selects the most consistent one by taking a majority vote.
-SR uses the same LM as an interpreter and provides feedback to itself, and is a ``pure LM'' baseline that does not utilize a symbolic interpreter.
-The results are shown in Table~\ref{tab:main}.
-Similar to prior work~\citepia{chen2023teaching, olausson2023demystifying, peng2023check}, sampling more hypotheses and using iterative refinement with external feedback significantly boost LM performance, leading to the best accuracy on the majority of datasets.
-It is important to emphasize that both iterative refinement and external feedback are essential.
+Similar to prior work~\citepia{chen2023teaching, olausson2023demystifying, peng2023check}, sampling more hypotheses and using iterative refinement with external feedback significantly boost LM performance, leading to the best accuracy on the majority of datasets.\footnote{We observe T=3, N=1 performs better than T=3, N=5 on MiniSCAN, potentially because the dataset is designed to evaluate compositional generalization, and thus high accuracy over seen examples does not necessarily translate to high accuracy on unseen examples.
+Since iterative refinement only uses accuracy over exemplars as the scoring function, it might overfit to exemplars and select hypotheses that are less generalizable.} It is important to emphasize that both iterative refinement and external feedback are essential.
 Simply sampling more predictions and taking a majority vote (as SC prompting), does not necessarily improve performance.
 This might due to the fact that increasing the temperature for sampling results in many incorrect predictions.
 In contrast, increasing the number of hypotheses performs better due to the hypotheses selection process.
 An iterative approach that uses the LM itself as an interpreter (\ie SR) is also insufficient.
 We observe performance substantially degrades when replacing the symbolic interpreter with an LM, suggesting that the LM can excel as a hypothesis proposer but performs poorly as an interpreter.

-We also observe a significant discrepancy between raw accuracy and task accuracy, especially for IO prompting and SC prompting.
-Since these evaluations directly predict output for each individual example, there is no guarantee that the LM is solving the task following the underlying rules.
-In fact, the mismatch between accuracy and task accuracy indicates some correct predictions might be generated without using the expected computation.
-In contrast, rule prompting (\ie applying the LM-proposed rules) suffers less from this issue as it re-uses the same rule across all examples.